thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 # Support

 - **Linda Tian**, Secretary Genereal of Global Graphene Blockchain Application Center (http://gbacenter.org/), active member in chinese BitShares community, will be assisting in all matters that need support from the chinese community (Task Communication)

+# Summary to the Shareholders

+We approach marketing with tangible milestones and a limited budget to set precedent in the lack of community funded marketing, also in the hopes to inspire and pursue marketing with follow up workers.
+In every part of the content creation process community engagement is possible and desireable, while any and all content created through this worker will be reviewed and fact-checked before publication.
+This increases the costs, but it is necessry to maintain high quality and fight the existing misinformation on the BitShares Blockchain that currently exists.
+Furthermore, the payment of this worker is flexible and we will be seeking best price-value for the money.